IAFPD Certificate in Coaching

 It introduces Learners to the cognitive-behavioural approach to coaching.
 The trainers are experienced cognitive-behavioural coaches who have published work on the approach.
 There are two versions of the programme.
 Option 2 is for qualified counsellors and psychotherapists who wish to attend a conversion programme.

 Both of these programmess are Approved by the British Psychological Society, and recognised by the International Society for Coaching Psychology.
 They form part of the Association for Coaching (AC) Accredited Advanced Diploma in Coaching programme.
 This programme is also approved under the AC CPD Hours Scheme.

 These two 36 hour 5-day intensive (or 6-day) programmes each have the same aims and objectives but cover the theory and practice of coaching from different perspectives.
 The courses introduce the traditional GROW model of coaching and cover the cognitive-behavioural Dual Systems and SPACE models.
 The pre-programme reading includes Cognitive Behavioural Coaching (Neenan, 2018).
 These programmes are modules on the Centre’s Advanced Certificate and Diploma in Coaching.

-This course is suitable for trainee coaches, managers, personnel staff, management consultants, psychologists, trainers and others interested in learning about coaching and the cognitive behavioural approach.
+This programme is suitable for trainee coaches, managers, personnel staff, management consultants, psychologists, trainers and others interested in learning about coaching and the cognitive behavioural approach.

 NB.
 This course is not suitable for experienced coaches or those professionals already accredited in the cognitive behavioural approach.

-These programmes provide delegates with an underlying philosophy of coaching together with a range of practical skills required to be able to undertake coaching with individuals.
+These programmes provide learners with an underlying philosophy of coaching together with a range of practical skills required to be able to undertake coaching with individuals.
 The main approach is cognitive behavioural.

 • be able to define coaching